alexey-petrusevich/CS_4550_Final_Project/README.md

     playlist and then including the ID in the request to the playlist endpoint for getting playlist track data

----
-#### Experiment 1b: Controlling Playback and Queue - Alex
+### Experiment 1b: Controlling Playback and Queue

 #### Adding New Songs to the Queue

 Working with queues is performed in the same way as the requests for the rest of Spotify API.
 The caller must provide the URI of the track being added to the queue along with the bearer token (obtained through OAuth 2.0) added as a header to the post request sent to Spotify.

 #### Track URI